How to Write Your Story in 6 Steps

 So step into that place of discomfort and write the words that will bring freedom and meaning to your life.
 Is it not time?

 Are you writing your story?
 Have you found the experience to be healing?
 Share your journey and process in the comments.

 About Claire DeBoer

 Claire De Boer is a writer, teacher and visionary with a passion for stories and a strong belief in their power to connect us.
 She is a certified Journal Instructor and teaches online workshops at www.thegiftofwriting.com.
+She is also a contributor to The Audacity to be a Writer.
 Follow her on Twitter @ClaireJDeBoer.